www.icicleUK.com

 Secure online booking system

-Inclusions: 1) UIMLA guide for five days, 2) Chamonix course hosts for logistics & briefings, 3) Pre course information booklet, 4) Equipment discount voucher for UK shops, 5) Two nights B&B accommodation in Chamonix (inc. bedding & towels) and four nights half board accommodation in Italy, 6) Free 36 page technical Course Instruction Booklet, 7) Road transport in Chamonix valley, 8) Chamonix office support and briefings, 9) Equipment hire of snowshoes, avalanche transceiver, probe & shovel, 10) Certificate for NNAS navigation award.
+Inclusions: 1) IFMGA guide for five days, 2) Chamonix course hosts for logistics & briefings, 3) Pre course information booklet, 4) Equipment discount voucher for UK shops, 5) Two nights self-catered accommodation in Chamonix (inc. bedding & towels) and four nights half board accommodation in Italy, 6) Free 36 page technical Course Instruction Booklet, 7) Road transport in Chamonix valley, 8) Logistics support and briefings, 9) Equipment hire of snowshoes, avalanche transceiver, probe & shovel.

 Exclusions: 1) Travel to and from Chamonix, 2) Personal laundry, telephone calls, lunches, evening meals, & any purchases in mountain huts / hotels / restaurants, 3) Cable cars and mountain uplift, though not normally required, 4) Activities insurance, & excess baggage charges.